 National Collaborative PFAS Project

-The National Collaborative PFAS Project, coordinated by the University of Arizona’s WEST Center, is designed to evaluate the incidence and mobility of PFAS in soils with a history of land application of biosolids.
-PIs include University of Arizona’s Dr. Ian Pepper and Dr. Marc Brusseau, and Greg Kester, Director of the Renewable Resource Program at the California Association of Sanitation Agencies (CASA).
+The National Collaborative PFAS Project, coordinated by the University of Arizona’s WEST Center, is designed to: 1) evaluate the incidence and mobility of PFAS in soils with a history of land application of biosolids, and 2) assess potential crop uptake of PFAS from these soils.

 Background